Danville, Illinois: Demographics

-Economics
+In 2020, Danville was named one of the most dangerous cities in the country and the second most dangerous in the Midwest.
+The same study found Danville the 6th most dangerous metro area in the country and the most dangerous metro area in the state.

+2022 American Community Survey 5-year estimates

+Economy

 Danville's main shopping center is the Village Mall, opened in 1975.
-Additional retail has spread north on Route 1/Vermilion Street since the early 90s, ranging from traditional big-box stores to retail infill and redevelopment of abandoned shopping centers.
+Additional retail has spread north on Route 1 Vermilion Street since the early 90s, ranging from traditional big-box stores to retail infill and redevelopment of abandoned shopping centers.
 Retail in the community has increased after a large influx of redevelopment and green development, beginning in 2013 with the addition of Meijer and the Kohl's Plaza.

 Portions of Danville are covered under the Illinois Enterprise Zone Program tax incentive program.
 Additionally, the City of Danville has created five Tax Increment Financing districts, including downtown, campus corridor, midtown, east Voorhees, and western gateway.
 Other available programs include a small business revolving loan fund and a downtown special service area (SSA).
 Economic development initiatives in the county, including in Danville, are covered by the organization Vermilion Advantage as well as Downtown Danville Inc, the City of Danville, and other partners.

-The largest employment sectors in the Danville MSA are government (22.5%), manufacturing (17.8%), and retail (13.1%).
+The largest employment sectors in the Danville MSA are government (14.6%), employee of private company workers (67.6%), private not for profit (8.7%).

-Following the legalization of Cannabis in Illinois, Danville's location on the Indiana state line made it an attractive location for a recreational cannabis dispensary (cannabis remains illegal in Indiana).
+Following the legalization of Cannabis in Illinois, Danville's location near the Indiana state line made it an attractive location for a recreational cannabis dispensary (cannabis remains illegal in Indiana).
 Cresco Labs opened an adult-use dispensary under the Sunnyside brand in Danville in May 2020.

-Culture
+Arts and culture

 Tourism

 Tourism provides a significant economic impact to the Danville area.
 Danville is rich in Lincoln history, with over 12 sites commemorating his 18 years practicing law there while riding the 8th Judicial Circuit.
 Danville is a designated Looking for Lincoln gateway community and is home of three Looking for Lincoln wayside exhibits.

-Other tourist attractions include the historic downtown district, home of the Fischer Theatre, which includes a museum dedicated to the many famous performers who have lived in Danville, including Dick Van Dyke, Jerry Van Dyke, Donald O'Connor, Bobby Short, and Helen Morgan.
+Other tourist attractions include the historic downtown district, home of the Fischer Theatre, which includes a museum dedicated to the many famous performers who have lived in Danville, including Dick Van Dyke, Jerry Van Dyke, Donald O'Connor, Bobby Short, Gene Hackman, and Helen Morgan.
 The downtown area also includes the performance space Temple Plaza, Palmer Arena and ice rink, and 18 murals painted in 4 days by 160 Walldog artists from all over the world.

 Danville is home to a number of noteworthy buildings and structures, including 10 places on the National Register of Historic Places and 21 places on the local registry.
 These notable places include a Carnegie library, now operating as the Vermilion County War Museum; the Fithian Home, where Abraham Lincoln gave a speech in 1858; and the Danville Branch, National Home for Disabled Volunteer Soldiers Historic District, currently located on the campus of DACC; the VA; and the Danville National Cemetery.